Computational-Ocularscience/kinemanet.github.io/README.md

   publisher={Elsevier}
 }
 ```
-This website is borrowed from the [Nerfies website](https://nerfies.github.io)
+This website template is borrowed from the [Nerfies website](https://nerfies.github.io)